 To achieve this, we need to drop the old mindset of “one page - one target keyword” that tools such as Yoast have so successfully established as the standard in SEO.

 So we know it can be done, but the question then becomes - which keywords exactly?

-It might be surprising, but these questions have a definitive answer - you can tell if any two keywords can be tackled by the same page if you look at the similarity of their SERPs.
+It might be surprising, but these questions have a definitive answer - you can tell if the same page can tackle any two keywords if you look at the similarity of their SERPs.

 Google the first and make a note of the results you see.
 Then google the other one.
 Do the same results come up?

-This methodology allows you to assign a numerical value on the scale of 0-100 for the similarity between any two keywords based on the number of elements in the SERP that match.
+This methodology allows you to assign a numerical value on a scale of 0-100 for the similarity between any two keywords based on the number of elements in the SERP that match.

-The similarity between “oee calculation” and “oee calculator” is surprisingly low - 9. “oee calculation” and “oee formula” have a much higher similarity of 32.
+The similarity between “oee calculation” and “oee calculator” is surprisingly low - 9/100. “oee calculation” and “oee formula” has a much higher similarity of 32/100.
 In fact, “oee calculator” has a low similarity with most of the other terms we targeted.

 It’s clear that we’ve got to create two pages here - one that would cover the theory of how to calculate the metric and another page dedicated to the actual calculator.